 The insurance company will underwrite your application.
 This means they will review your medical history and check prescriptions you have filled in recent years.
 They can decline based on your health history or prescriptions if they choose to do so.

-Medicare Part D in Kansas
+Medicare Part D in Kentucky

 Since Medicare supplements only fill in the gaps for Medicare Parts A and B, many people purchase a standalone Part D drug plan to go alongside their coverage.